 April 1, 2010 (Census Day) is the reference date for the 2010 Census.

-In the 2010 and 2020 Census of the United States, a limited number of questions were asked of every person and every housing unit.
-Population and housing characteristics not covered in the decennial Census can be found in data from the American Community Survey, also available on data.census.gov.
+In the 2010 Census of the United States a limited number of questions were asked of every person and every housing unit.
+Population and housing characteristics not covered in the 2010 Census can be found in data from the American Community Survey, also available on American Fact Finder.

-In any large-scale statistical operation such as the decennial Census, human- and computer-related errors occur.
+In any large-scale statistical operation such as the 2010 Census, human- and computer-related errors occur.
 These errors are commonly referred to as nonsampling errors.
 Such errors include not enumerating every household or every person in the population, not obtaining all required information from the respondents, obtaining incorrect or inconsistent information, and recording information incorrectly.
+The primary sources of error and the programs instituted to control error in Census 2010 are described in detail in 2010 Census Redistricting Data (Public Law 94 171) in Chapter 7, 2010 Census: Operational Overview and Accuracy of the Data, located at https://www2.census.gov/programs-surveys/decennial/rdo/about/2010-census-programs/2010Census_pl94-171_techdoc.pdf.

 U.S. Census Bureau Customer Service Center